rainlanguage/arb-bot/README.md

 - `-k` or `--key`, Private key of wallet that performs the transactions.
 Will override the 'BOT_WALLET_PRIVATEKEY' in env variables
 - `-r` or `--rpc`, RPC URL that will be provider for interacting with evm.
 Will override the 'RPC_URL' in env variables
 - `-m` or `--mode`, Running mode of the bot, must be one of: `0x` or `curve` or `router`, default is `router`, Will override the 'MODE' in env variables
-- `--orders-source`, The source to read orders details from, either a subgraph URL or an ABSOLUTE path to a local json file (see `./example.orders.json`), Rain Orderbook's Subgraph is default, Will override the 'ORDERS_SOURCE' in env variables
+- `-o` or `--orders`, The ABSOLUTE path to a local json file containing the orders details, can be used in combination with --subgraph, Will override the 'ORDERS' in env variables
+ - `-s` or `--subgraph`, Subgraph URL to read orders details from, can be used in combination with --orders, Will override the 'SUBGRAPH' in env variables
 - `--orderbook-address`, Address of the deployed orderbook contract, Will override the 'ORDERBOOK_ADDRESS' in env variables
 - `--arb-address`, Address of the deployed arb contract, Will override the 'ARB_ADDRESS' in env variables